-Have a question about the University of Colorado College of Nursing graduate programs?
+Have a question about the University of Colorado Anschutz College of Nursing graduate programs?
 Review our frequently asked questions below to find the answer.

 The DNP Project series is required to earn your degree.
 Over a period of four semesters, you’ll identify, develop, and implement a quality improvement or program evaluation project that addresses systems-level practice or patient issues.